acidb/mobiscroll-docs/docs/vue/notifications/snackbar.md

 # Snackbar

-Snackbars provide brief feedback after an action through a message at the bottom of the screen.
+Tge Snackbar component provide brief feedback after an action through a message at the bottom of the screen.
-A snackbar may contain an action, such as "Undo" or "Retry".
+A Snackbar may contain an action, such as "Undo" or "Retry".
 Snackbars don't lock the app's main interface and are automatically dismissed after a while.

 ## Usage

-The following example displays a snackbar message on button click.
+The following example displays a Snackbar message on button click.

 ```html
 <script setup>